Rahul Kohli

-Rahul Kohli is an English actor.
-He is best known for his television roles as Dr. Ravi Chakrabarti in iZombie (2015–2019), and his frequent collaborations with filmmaker Mike Flanagan as Owen Sharma in The Haunting of Bly Manor (2020), Sheriff Hassan in Midnight Mass (2021), Napoleon Usher in The Fall of the House of Usher (2023), and the upcoming series Carrie.
-He most recently appeared in Death and Other Details and We Were Liars as Sunil Bhandari and Ed Patil respectively.
+Rahul Kohli (born 13 November 1985) is a British actor.
+On television, he gained prominence through the CW series iZombie (2015–2019), and his collaborations with filmmaker Mike Flanagan in the Netflix series The Haunting of Bly Manor (2020), Midnight Mass (2021), and The Fall of the House of Usher (2023), and the upcoming Amazon Prime series Carrie.
+He recently appeared in the Hulu series Death and Other Details (2024) and the Amazon Prime series We Were Liars (2025).
+His films include Next Exit (2022).

 Early life

 Rahul Kohli was born in London, the son of Indian immigrants.
 His mother was raised in Thailand and his father was raised in Kenya.
 Two of his grandparents were born in areas of British India that are now part of Pakistan.
 He attended Northolt High School and later enrolled at Uxbridge College to study media.
 In 2006, he trained with the Questors Theatre company.

 Career

+Kohli made his acting debut in March 2007 in the short film The Vacancy.

-Kohli was cast in the leading role of Dr. Ravi Chakrabarti in iZombie from 2015 to 2019.
+Kohli was cast as the lead role of Dr Ravi Chakrabarti in the CW series iZombie, which he played from 2015 to 2019.
 He appeared in all 71 episodes of the series.
+He played Ed in the 2018 Netflix romantic comedy Happy Anniversary.
+He also appeared in two episodes of the CW series Supergirl in 2017 and 2019.
+He voiced Jonathan Crane / Scarecrow in the HBO Max animated series Harley Quinn and Aarush Cheena in the Disney Junior series The Rocketeer.

-Other notable credits include Happy Anniversary (2018), Supergirl (2017–2019), and Harley Quinn (2019–2020).
-Kohli starred as Owen Sharma in The Haunting of Bly Manor, a Netflix horror drama series by Mike Flanagan, released in October 2020.
+In 2020, Kohli starred as Owen Sharma in The Haunting of Bly Manor, a Netflix horror drama series by Mike Flanagan.
 He went on to star in Midnight Mass, a supernatural horror miniseries, also created by Flanagan, in the role of Sheriff Hassan Shabazz.
 The series was released in September 2021.